Dumeni Solomon Hawala: Namibian Defence Force

 Under his command, the Army also decisively quelled the Caprivi Insurrection in August 1999.
-In 1998 the Army deployed Battlegroups to DRC in the Second Congo War as part of SADC Allied Forces.
-In December 2000 following the retirement of Lieutenant General Dimo Hamaambo, Hawala was promoted to the rank of Lieutenant General and appointed as Chief of the Namibian Defence Force, a role he served in until 2006 notable developments during his tenure as Chief of the Defence Force include the commissioning of the NDF Maritime Wing into the Namibian Navy in 2004 and the commissioning of the NDF Air Wing into the Namibian Air Force.
+In 1998 the Army deployed troops to DRC in the Second Congo War as part of SADC Allied Forces.
+In December 2000 following the retirement of Lieutenant General Dimo Hamaambo, Hawala was promoted to the rank of Lieutenant General and appointed as Chief of the Namibian Defence Force, a role he served in until 2006.
+Notable developments during his tenure as Chief of the Defence Force include the commissioning of the NDF Maritime Wing into the Namibian Navy in 2004 and the commissioning of the NDF Air Wing into the Namibian Air Force.

-Post Retirement
+Post-retirement

-After retirement lived at Ohakweenyanga Village in the Oshana REGION.
-General Hawala died on 11 August 2025, at the age of 89.
-He was Buried the old Ongwediva Lutheran Cemetery with full National Honors on 6 September 2025.
+After retirement Hawala lived at Ohakweenyanga in the Oshana Region.
+He died on 11 August 2025, at the age of 89.
+He was buried the old Ongwediva Lutheran Cemetery with full National Honors on 6 September 2025.